AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-extend-common-services.md

     }
 }
 ```
-One way to extend the Bellatrix common services is to create an extension method for the additional action.
+One way to extend the BELLATRIX common services is to create an extension method for the additional action.
 1. Place it in a static class like this one.
 2. Create a static method for the action.
 3. Pass the common service as a parameter with the keyword 'this'.